Moths of North Carolina

 Habitats: Nearly all of our records come from swamp forests or bottomland hardwoods in the Coastal Plain.
 None come from peatlands and the few records we have from drier Longleaf Pine habitats are located near to stream forests.

-Larval Host Plants: Ferguson (1978) and Wagner (2005) both state that oaks are host plants (Ferguson also mentions that Louisiana specimens were reared on Chinese Elm).
-Based on our habitat records, members of the Laurel Oak group seem likely, particularly Laurel Oak itself (Quercus laurifolia) in Coastal Plain floodplains and mesic slopes, and perhaps Sand Laurel Oak in the Coastal Fringe Sandhills habitats where D. meridionalis also occurs. - View
+Larval Host Plants: Ferguson (1978) and Wagner (2005) both state that oaks are host plants.
+Ferguson also mentions that Louisiana specimens were reared on Chinese Elm.
+Based on our habitat records, members of the Laurel Oak group seem likely, particularly Laurel Oak (Quercus laurifolia) itself in Coastal Plain floodplains and mesic slopes, and perhaps Darlington Oak (Q. hemisphaerica) in the Coastal Fringe Sandhills habitats where D. meridionalis also occurs.
+We do not have any feeding records in North Carolina. - View

 Observation Methods: Our records for adults all come from 15 watt UV light traps; they do not feed, so do not come to bait or to flowers.
 Larvae are distinctive and should be looked for on low-growing trees and shrubs.
 The hair of all Lymantriinae larvae are possibly urticating and should be handled with care (Ferguson, 1978).